S-7mza/project-predictive-template/communication/COMM_07_DEPLOYMENT_MONITORING.md

 # Communication Plan – Workshop 7: Deployment & Monitoring

 ## 1. Objectives
+- Lifecycle role: connect **validated models** to **production deployment and monitoring**, ensuring readiness for early-life support and ongoing benefits tracking.
 - Align all technical and business stakeholders on the go-live plan.
 - Clearly communicate deployment windows, potential impacts, and rollback strategy.
-- Explain monitoring, alerting, and incident response for the new dashboard.
+- Explain monitoring, alerting, and incident response for the deployed predictive model and any consuming dashboards/UIs.
 - Confirm who is on point during and after deployment.

 ## 2. Stakeholder Groups